 But, doesn’t this metal rack cause sparking (like other metal objects in the microwave)?
 And how can you make sure that you are using the rack safely?
 We’ll cover these questions and a few others next:

 There are a few important considerations for properly using the metal rack in your microwave.
-Here’s a video from Samsung (one of the biggest appliance manufacturers) which provides an overview for how to use the metal rack in their microwave ovens:
+Here’s a video from Samsung (one of the biggest appliance manufacturers) which provides an overview of how to use the metal rack in their microwave ovens:

 1. Make Sure the Rack Is Installed Properly